 The ‘big’ Easter Egg Hunt and a Spring inspired family dinner is almost here.

-This might be last minute but just in case you need a nudge here are a couple of suggestions for choosing a wine for Easter dinner, there’s still time for wine selecting.
+This might be last minute but just in case you need a nudge here are a couple of suggestions for festive family friendly drinks and choosing a wine for Easter dinner.

 If you are having brunch start off with orange juice for everyone.
-For the adults add sparkling wine and a dash of Grand Marnier or triple sec for a festive Mimosa.
+For the adults add a dash of Grand Marnier or triple sec to a sparkling wine for a festive Mimosa.